risckaust/risc-documentations/docs/source/1-z-robot-assembly.rst

   * Enter the the voltage value from the Digital Battery Capacity Checker and press **Calculate** button

-* Arm your quadcopter, and check if all motors are rotating in the direction intended.
-If no, switch any two wires that are connected to ESC.
-To arm the drone, put the throttle stick in the bottom right corner.
-This will start the motors on a quadcopter.
-To disarm, put the throttle stick in the bottom left corner.

-.. danger:: After you install propellers, make sure to keep battery or receiver disconnected while you are working on your quadcopter.
-Someone may use transmitter bounded to your drone for their own quadcopter as well.
-The same transmitter can arm several quadcopters!

 Driving the rover with the transmitter
 ------